-The Maximum sequence free space on a disk which can be used by creating array.
+The maximum sequence free space on a disk can be used to create the array.

 Flag:

 Shows whether the disk is single or has been created RAID.

 Status:

 This will display the disk status (1 of 4 possible states):

 - NORMAL: The disk's status is normal. - DISABLED: The disk cannot be used.
 (May be related to disk failure or removal) - RAID: The disk is a member of a RAID array. - SPARE: The disk has been set as a spare disk